Melody Bevens, MFT, LMFT

 A Licensed Marriage and Family Therapist since 1987.
-I have worked with all ages, 3-65.
+I have worked with all ages, 5-65.
 I specialize in Play Therapy.
 I am a Christian and provide Christian Therapy to those who request it.
 I have also provided therapy to all other clients with alternate faith beliefs.
+Experience with depression, anxiety, panic disorder, Pyschotic Disorders, parenting issues.

 I prefer an eclectic approach incorporating various theoretical styles with a focus on Cognitive Behavior Therapy.
 I have experienced treating numerous conditions including Anxiety, Depression, Co-Dependence, Addiction, Relationship issues, LGBQ spectrum, Asperger’s, Grief, and Loss as well as more than a decade of experience serving Military Families.